admin-iqdata/tmp/README.md

 ### Installation
 1. Add JitPack repository
-Add in your root `build.gradle` at the end of repositories:
+Open your root `build.gradle` file and add JitPack as a repository:

 Groovy
 ```groovy